Quectel BG770A-SN Satellite NTN Network

 Use the USB to UART converter cable to connect your computer to the COM1 MAIN port of the EVB Kit

-Connect to the EVB kit using a terminal program.
+Connect to the EVB kit (WCH USB-Serial Ch A) using a terminal program.
 You can use PuTTY for Windows, or screen, minicom, or miniterm for Mac or Linux.

 Once the modem has started, it will report: